Connect with others who understand.

 Diagnosing Systemic Hypertension

 As with PH, diagnosing high blood pressure typically begins with an assessment of your signs, symptoms, and medical history.
-Your doctor will typically measure your blood pressure using a gauge and an inflatable cuff placed around the arm.
+Your doctor will measure your blood pressure using a gauge and an inflatable cuff placed around the arm.
 They may also determine the underlying cause of high blood pressure using one or more tests, including:

 • A 24-hour blood pressure measurement test (ambulatory monitoring)